Starburst Galaxy

 • Click Test connection to confirm that you have access to the source.
 If the test fails, check your entries, correct any errors, and try again.

-• In the Live table target section, select a Catalog and Schema from the respective drop-down menus, and provide a Table name.
+• Select a Catalog and Schema from the respective drop-down menus.

 • Click Test connection to confirm that you have access to the data.
 If the test fails, check your entries, correct any errors, and try again.

-• If the connection is successful, click Map columns.
+• If the connection is successful, click Save raw table.

 Starburst Galaxy automatically suggests a schema by inferring from the source S3 location.
 If the S3 source location does not contain supported JSON format files, you must load a record sample or add columns manually.

-• Use the Edit column mapping panel to map using the following columns:
+Use the Edit column mapping panel to map the following columns:

 • Source path: The location of the record information within the JSON row.